timzsu/FABLE-AE/README.md

 ```
 on the server (the first machine), where `$CLIENT` is the IP address of the client.

-To plot the figures, please run
+To plot the figures, please make sure that you are inside the container `fable-ae`, as it contains the necessary plotting scripts.
+Then run
 1. `python3 microbench.py`, which will produce `FABLE-AE/plots/runtime_vs_threads.pdf` (Figure 4).
 2. `python3 draw.py`, which will produce
     1. `FABLE-AE/plots/time_lutsize_network_clipped.pdf` (Figure 5)